Amazing architecture, beautiful beaches and loads of independent restaurants and shops, this is the ultimate list of things to do in the Hague

 I always have these belief that there’s no such thing as a bad sunset – even if there’s cloud cover it can still look magical.
 However, the sunsets at the Hague were just next level.
 We had two in a row where there wasn’t a single cloud in the sky and watching the sunset from our beach house was one of my favourite moments while in the Hague.

 Edam, emmental, gouda – the Dutch certainly know how to make cheese.
-There are loads of little cheese shops all over the Hague but if you want some of the best cheeses then head to the market just outside Parliament.
+There are loads of little cheese shops all over the city but if you want some of the best cheeses then head to the market just outside Parliament.
 Just don’t forget to taste test!
+I picked up a wedge of gouda that very nearly didn’t make it home it was that delicious.

 It doesn’t matter where you are in the Hague, you’re never far from a beautiful building.
 I really enjoy architecture so one of the best things you can do in the Hague is immerse yourself in the colourful and unique buildings here.
 For example, the H&M is in an old 1800s shop – all very grand!